Communism and LGBTQ rights: Cold War

 During the height of the McCarthy era (in the late 1940s and early 1950s), American senator Joseph McCarthy viewed homosexuality and communism as threatening the "American way of life"; in both cases, "association with sickness and disease provided means of legitimating isolation from impressionable young people."
-Homosexuality was directly linked to security concerns, and more government employees were dismissed because of their sexual orientation than because they were left-winged or communist politically.
+Homosexuality was directly linked to security concerns, and more government employees were dismissed because of their sexual orientation than because they were left-wing or communist politically.
 George Chauncey noted that, "The specter of the invisible homosexual, like that of the invisible communist, haunted Cold War America," and homosexuality (and homosexuals) were constantly referred to not only as a disease, but also as an invasion, like the perceived danger of communism.

 McCarthy often used accusations of homosexuality as a smear tactic in his anti-communist crusade, often combining the Second Red Scare with the lavender scare.
 On one occasion, he went so far as to announce to reporters, "If you want to be against McCarthy, boys, you've got to be either a Communist or a cocksucker."
 Some historians have argued that, in linking communism and homosexuality and psychological imbalance, McCarthy was employing guilt-by-association if evidence for communist activity was lacking.

 Senator Kenneth Wherry similarly attempted to invoke a connection between homosexuality and anti-nationalism.
 He said in an interview with Max Lerner that "You can't hardly separate homosexuals from subversives."
-Later in that same interview he drew the line between patriotic Americans and gay men: "But look Lerner, we're both Americans, aren't we?
+Later in that same interview, he drew the line between patriotic Americans and gay men: "But look Lerner, we're both Americans, aren't we?
 I say, let's get these fellows [closeted gay men in government positions] out of the government."

 Connections between gay rights groups and radical leftists were not merely a figment of the imaginations of demagogues.
 The Mattachine Society, one of the earliest gay rights groups in the United States, was founded by Harry Hay, a former member of the Communist Party USA, who was kicked out of the gay rights group he'd founded for his ties to the party.

 Famous ex-communist former Soviet agent Whittaker Chambers notably spent his time in the left-wing underground pursuing both homosexual and heterosexual affairs, but he kept his liaisons quiet since his communist associates despised homosexuality.
 Chambers later monogamously married the pacifist painter Esther Shemitz, working as a journalist and editor.

-Modern day
+21st century

 Since the mid-1970s, most communist parties in the Western world have begun to adopt homosexual rights as part of their platform.
-Some communist parties such as the Communist Party of Greece and the Communist Party of the Russian Federation have rejected this move and continue to promote homophobic policies.
+Some communist parties such as the Communist Party of Greece and the Communist Party of the Russian Federation have rejected this move.
 The Communist Party of Greece voted against the Civil Partnerships Bill proposed by Syriza, responding that "with the formation of a socialist-communist society, a new type of partnership will undoubtedly be formed—a relatively stable heterosexual relationship and reproduction".
-Furthermore, The Communist Party of the Russian Federation and its Leader Gennady Zyuganov supported the Russian gay propaganda law.
+Furthermore, the Communist Party of the Russian Federation and its leader Gennady Zyuganov supported the Russian gay propaganda law.